Loganhl/1600-Final/README.md

 Very similar to Input Validation, Input Escaping is filtering specific characters within an input and changing them so that we can prevent SQL Injection.<br>

 [Input Escaping Example](https://github.com/Loganhl/SQL-Injection-Prevention/blob/main/escape.md)

+---

+Thanks for making your way through the guide!
+To take advantage of what you have learned here keep these simple, yet highly effective techniques in mind when working with user inputs and SQL databases!
+Whilst these are not the only effective measures, I encourage you to seek out other methods of securing your code and practicing programming with cybersecurity in mind!